How To Spot A Narcissist and Narcissistic Abuse

 “What if I’m a narcissist?”

 If you’re concerned that you might be a narcissist, then you’re automatically disqualified from being a narcissist because narcissists do not have the self-awareness to reflect about whether or not they are a narcissist.
+You may, however, recognize your own narcissistic traits and wish to work on those, though anyone who is higher on the scale is less likely to accept that kind of personal accountability.

 If You’re In A Relationship With A Narcissist or Someone High On The Narcissism Scale

-If you’re truly involved with someone who has Narcissistic Personality Disorder, then they aren’t in this relationship to love you, they’re only in it to get love from you.
+If you’re truly involved with someone who has Narcissistic Personality Disorder, then they most likely aren’t in this relationship to love you, they’re only in it to get love from you.
 And what’s worse is, they don’t know any other way to be in a relationship.
 If they simply have narcissistic characteristics, then they have the capacity to use self-reflection as a means of healing, depending on the severity of the characteristics.

 The more important question here, though, is you.
 How does this relationship make you feel?
 Is being in this relationship what’s right for you?
 Ultimately, we cannot control or change the people we are in a relationship with.
 We can only work on ourselves.
 Some key questions to ask yourself might be: